-Alberto once owned a fast food restaurant and taught English in his hometown of Cali, Columbia.
+Alberto once owned a fast food restaurant and taught English in his hometown of Cali, Colombia.
 Death was a daily occurrence and he lost many friends and neighbors at the hands of drug cartels and guerilla groups.
-As Alberto thinks of the many lives lost, his smile fades and pain fills his eyes.
+As Alberto thinks of the many lives lost, his warm smile fades.
 He remembers the reign of Pablo Escobar and the Cali Cartel.
 He remembers a 13-year-old boy that would bring him arepas (a Latin dish), and how this child was ruthlessly murdered by the Cartel.
 He remembers the metallic smell of blood in the air.
-None of these memories evoke excitement or thrill; for Alberto this is not a TV show.

 54-year-old Alberto is a father, husband and grandfather; he is also a refugee.
 One day, as he worked in his restaurant, a member of a guerilla group approached his wife Yvonne and asked for a large sum of money.
 Many local business owners were forced to pay fees to the guerilla groups and cartels to fund their missions.
 When Yvonne refused, they threatened the life of the entire family.
 Alberto knew these threats were not idle and the family had no choice but to abandon their home and business and flee for their lives.
 They escaped to Ecuador where they registered as refugees.